-The blue-green leaves are sturdy, thick and rigid and adorned with a bright red margin and a thin, yellow inner line.
+The blue-green leaves are sturdy, thick, and rigid and adorned with bright red toothed margins and a thin, yellow inner line.

 Although the edges of the Agave Blue Glow leaves are not sharp, the tips of the bright red terminal spine are quite sharp.

 Like the popular Agave americana this monocarpic Agave has a bloom time once in its life, and then it dies.

 The flower color is yellow and the leaf tips have red margins bearing tiny soft spines and a short red terminal spine.

 The short red spine gives each leaf a unique symmetrical rosette outlined appearance.

 When grown outdoors, plants typically mature between the ages of ten and fifteen.

 If kept indoors, your plant may never flower at all.

 At maturity, Blue Glow plants grows a sturdy, straight, 10′ foot high flower stalk.